Are you looking for time management tips that can help you be more effective in your role?

 I like to use past tense when I create goals because it puts me in the mindset of achieving said goals.
 If I say I’m going to achieve something, I’m much more likely to actually achieve it!

-When I hosted the Let’s Talk Sales Podcast, I gained a new nickname as the Time Blocking Queen.
+When I hosted the Let’s Talk Sales Podcast, my nickname was the Time Blocking Queen.
 Why?
 Well, because I LOVE time blocking!

 Say you’ll be training your staff on a new safety policy this week—time block it!
-Block out 2-3pm on Wednesday to conduct your safety policy meeting.
+Block 2-3 pm on Wednesday to conduct your meeting.

-But wait, did you consider the amount of time you’ll need to prepare for the meeting, and potential meet with folks 1-1 after?
+But wait, did you consider the amount of time you’ll need to prepare for the meeting, and the time you might need to meet with folks 1-1 after?
 Time block for that as well!

 Here’s a quick example of what that might look like (note: I recommend blocking ALL of your time, including any breaks.
 Also remember to add some “overflow” time where needed).